eugene-kirzhanov/telegram-contest-19/README.md

 https://t.me/contest

-Multiple charts with swipe/gesture functionality and animations.
+Multiple charts with pan/zoom gestures and animations.

 No additional library or frameworks are used.